erysimum/soccerize/README.md

 - **GitLab** – Source control with branches: `dev`, `kind-cluster`, and `eks-deploy`
 - **Jenkins CI** –
   - Pulls code on push to `eks-deploy` branch
-  - Runs SonarQube for code quality and Trivy for image security (DevSecOps)
+  - Runs SonarQube for code quality and Trivy for files scanning (DevSecOps)
   - Builds and tags Docker images through passed parameters
   - Pushes images to Docker Hub
 - **Jenkins CD** –